Article 49 of the French Constitution: Majority restraint

-Censure of 5 October 1962
+Vote of no confidence of 5 October 1962

-A vote of no confidence passed only once under the Fifth Republic, during the 4 October 1962 meeting (in reality on the morning of 5 October).
+A vote of no confidence passed twice under the Fifth Republic, the first time during the 4 October 1962 meeting (in reality on the morning of 5 October).
 The motion was filed on October 2, after General de Gaulle on 30 September announced a referendum (in accordance with Article 11 of the Constitution) to organize the election of the President of the Republic by direct suffrage.
 The circumstances of that vote were quite specific.
 It occurred at the end of the Algerian crisis, which affected the first years of the Fifth Republic, a kind of transitional phase in its history.
 The vote took place during the first legislature of the Fifth Republic, and put an end to it.
 The parliamentary elections of 1958 had not resulted in a clear majority, but the president and the Debré government were able to work with the Assembly without a majority in the legislative branch, because the priority was to resolve the Algerian crisis.
 In the summer of 1962, the crisis ended, and many of the deputies wished to revert to a more parliamentarian system.
 De Gaulle, by requesting the resignation of Prime Minister Debré, and appointing Georges Pompidou, a non-parliamentarian, seemed not to be moving in this direction.

 The motion of no confidence passed easily, the Gaullist party (Union for the New Republic) being the only major group to not vote for it.
 De Gaulle was moved on 5 October and on 6 October received Pompidou announcing his resignation, as Article 50 forced him to do.
 De Gaulle took note of the resignation without formally accepting it, requested the government remain in office, and announced the dissolution of the National Assembly on 9 October.
 De Gaulle won very easily in the 28 October referendum and also in the parliamentary elections on 18 and 25 November.
 With this last vote, the left recovered from the 1958 elections, in which there had been no alliance between socialists and communists.
 Conversely, centrist parties, popular and independent Republicans were defeated to the benefit of the UNR, which monopolized the rightist votes.
 That election, consequence of the vote of no confidence on 5 October, put in place the polarization of political life in France.
 Pompidou's new government was appointed after the elections.